Stocking for the Future

 We are very fortunate that our old 1906 house has a room in the basement which was built as a cold room for food storage – I know not everyone is as fortunate.
 But please don’t let that delay your beginning to stockpile a food reserve.

-Where to begin: – Let’s start by just making a list of the groceries you buy regularly, the dry goods you use weekly and monthly – flour, rice, beans, pasta; mixes you may use for short cuts in cooking like prepackaged cornbread or a spaghetti or gravy mix.
+Where to begin stocking for the future: – Let’s start by just making a list of the groceries you buy regularly, the dry goods you use weekly and monthly – flour, rice, beans, pasta; mixes you may use for short cuts in cooking like prepackaged cornbread or a spaghetti or gravy mix.
 Take your time and make as complete a list as you can.

 Once you have made your list decide how long you want to plan ahead.
 Sal and I began with just three months – moved to six and then to two years.
 You do not have to do this all at once and room for storage is another gauge for you to keep in mind.